h1roun/shortpathx/README.md

-# Algeria Router
+# Bejaia Router

-A smart routing application for navigating across Algeria, with special focus on routes from Bejaia to other destinations.
+A smart routing application for navigating within the Bejaia region, with special focus on routes between popular destinations like Amizour, Tichy, and other communes.

 ## Features

-- Interactive map visualization using Folium and OpenStreetMap data
+- Interactive map visualization focusing on Bejaia region
 - Smart route finding using OSMnx and NetworkX
 - Beautiful UI with Bulma CSS framework
-- Search for routes between any two locations in Algeria
+- Search for routes between any two locations in Bejaia
-- Quick access to popular destinations
+- Quick access to popular destinations in the region
 - Distance calculation and route optimization

 ## Installation